stripe/stripe-cli/README.md

 ## Usage

-Installing the CLI globally provides access to the `stripe` command.
+Installing the CLI provides access to the `stripe` command.

 ```sh-session
 stripe [command]